johncdawson/azure-docs/articles/dedicated-hsm/faq.md

 The Dedicated HSM service provisions SafeNet Luna Network HSM 7 appliances.
 These appliances use FIPS 140-2 Level 3 validated HSMs.
 The default deployed configuration, operating system, and firmware are also FIPS validated.
 You do not need to take any action for FIPS 140-2 Level 3 compliance.

-### How does a customer ensure that when an HSM is deprovisioned all the key material is wiped out?
+### Q: How does a customer ensure that when an HSM is deprovisioned all the key material is wiped out?

 Before requesting deprovisioning, a customer must have zeroized the HSM using Gemalto provided HSM client tools.